-Join Nick Brazzi for an in-depth discussion in this video The Surface type cover, part of Learn Microsoft Surface: The Basics.
+Join Nick Brazzi for an in-depth discussion in this video The Surface type cover, part of Learning the Microsoft Surface.

 - The type cover is an optional accessory that does not come with the Surface.
 But it's pretty essential for many users.
 Microsoft markets the Surface as a tablet that can replace your laptop.
 And if you plan to use the Surface as a laptop, you'll need a keyboard and a mouse or trackpad.
 The type cover gives you both of these.
 Combined with a cover to protect the screen when you're not using the Surface.
 There are different versions of the type cover for the Surface 3, the Surface Pro 3, and the Surface Pro 4.